SanderSMFISH/napari-buds/README.md

 To register changes and update coordinates of the translated image in napari press t.

 ### Random forest classification
-3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation. **Before starting the plugin it is required that a empty label layer is created**.
+3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation.

 4. To train a random forest classifier, in the created label layer draw examples of cells, buds and background (see tutorial gif below).
 In the Define Label segment of the widget you define which label value (class #label_value) corresponds to cells, buds and background.